 Using the Ninja Foodi Possible Cooker Pro:

 - Turn the Ninja Foodi Possible Pot Pro on SLOW COOK HI for 6 hours.
-Based on the size of the corned beef brisket that you are using, may need to adjust this overall cook time.
+Based on the size of the corned beef brisket that you are using, you may need to adjust this overall cook time.

 - Place the corned beef brisket into the Ninja Foodi Possible Cooker Pro pot.
 Sprinkle the corned beef seasonings, minced garlic, salt, and pepper onto the meat and then pour in the beef broth.